Montana

 Film Credits

-Established in 1974, the Montana Film Office markets Montana as a business destination for production companies and provides technical assistance to productions that choose Montana.
-It is the responsibility of the MFO to ensure the state is film friendly.
+Established in 1974, the Montana Film Office at the Montana Department of Commerce markets the state as a business destination for production companies and provides technical assistance to productions that choose Montana.
+It is the responsibility of our office to ensure the state is film-friendly.
 We work with producers to find locations that fit their script and serve as their liaison through every phase of their production.

-Producers have come to depend on the MFO to help navigate permitting, understand regulation processes, and assist in location nuances.
+Producers have come to depend on the office to help navigate permitting, understand regulation processes, and assist with location nuances.
 In the film industry, time really is money.
 A state’s willingness and ability to facilitate film productions often becomes a factor in choosing their location.

 A Few Filming Locations in Montana